18 dead in huge rush across border into Spanish enclave Melilla

 Over 2,000 migrants stormed the border between the Moroccan city of Nador and Melilla

-Eighteen African migrants have died and dozens have been injured in an attempt to cross into the Spanish North African enclave of Melilla, Moroccan authorities have said, in what is the first such mass crossing incident since Spain and Morocco mended diplomatic relations last month.
+Eighteen African migrants have died and dozens have been injured during an attempt to cross into the Spanish North African enclave of Melilla, Moroccan authorities have said, in what is the first such mass crossing incident since Spain and Morocco mended diplomatic relations last month.

-Over 2,000 migrants stormed the border between the Moroccan city of Nador and Melilla on Friday, with 133 people succesfully breaching the fence, according to officials.
+More than 2,000 migrants stormed the border between the Moroccan city of Nador and Melilla on Friday, with 133 people succesfully breaching the fence, according to officials.

 “A large group of sub-Saharans [Africans] … broke through the access gate of the Barrio Chino border checkpoint and entered Melilla by jumping over the roof of the checkpoint,” the Spanish government’s delegation in the area said in an earlier statement.